ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 As a best practice, take a snapshot or backup your VM before proceeding.

-You can run a [bash script](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/image-conversion){: external} for your system to help validate if the VMs meet the requirements.
+You can run a [migration bash script](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/image-conversion){: external} for your system to help validate if the VMs meet the requirements.
 {: tip}

 ### Linux systems